Frytak/Frytak/README.md

 ## Who am I?

 I'm a young developer (17 y.o.) from Poland that loves programming in general!
 Because of that I am not limiting myself to just one language/framework or even one genre like web development.
 I know HTML, CSS and PHP very well.
 I could do anything that's possible in them.
-Othere ones are Rust, C++, C#, JavaScript, TypeScript and React!
+Othere ones that I am using/learning are Rust, C++, C#, JavaScript, TypeScript and React!

-## I like...
+## Currently working on 👾

+-Taboolon, a website for converting images into tables.
+-Kaavio, a Rust library that makes graphical representations in terminals way easier.
+-TwoToEleven, a copy of 2048 in the terminal.

+## Done projects 🔥

+In progress...

+## Hobbies and Interests

+Obviously I love programming very much, but besides that I like playing games like Minecraft, Factorio, BTD6, TBOI, Overwatch 2 and many more.
+I am learning to play on a flute and in the future I would also love to play on a keyboard or other instruments!
+I also belong to the furry fandom and my furrsona is a hyena named Kris 🐾